|

 info@hodgepodgeusa.com

-Writer/novelist Gary Ludwig was born May 24, 1944 in Pennsylvania, USA into a family active in country music and motorsports.
-His mother was a country music singer, his father a steel guitarist, while other family members were competitors in championship automobile racing.
-In high school, because of his prominent voice and natural editing skills, he was selected to announce the school's daily morning activities on the state of the art public address system.
+Writer/novelist Gary Ludwig was born into a family active in country music and motorsports.
+His mother was a country music singer, his father a guitarist, while other family members were competitors in Indianapolis 500 championship automobile racing.

-After high school he left home to work on the county and state fair circuit meeting and working with carnies, roustabouts, clowns, and many other famous and not so famous entertainers and other type of workers.
-He befriended the aged and legendary strongman "The Mighty Atom", who taught him magic, feats of strength tricks and gave him lessons and advice about life in show business.
+After graduating from high school he left home to work on the state and county fair circuit, spending months meeting and working with carnies, roustabouts, clowns, and famous and not so famous entertainers.
+He befriended the aged and legendary strongman "The Mighty Atom", who taught him magic, feats of strength tricks, and lessons about show business.

-Later during his military service he was assigned by the Army to activate and program a cable radio station that had been dormant for quite some time.
-With an Army civilian engineer occasionally and sporadically offering technical aide, he self- taught himself to operate a radio station and was hired to write, produce, and anchor syndicated sports segments that aired on affiliated radio station's news programs from northern Pennsylvania to New Jersey and Delaware.
-Also during this time he worked as a columnist for the weekly nationally circulated auto-racing tabloid Illustrated Speedway News based in New York.
-He then founded a small regional magazine serving central Pennsylvania featuring commentary and lifestyle articles.
+He went on to write, produce, and anchor syndicated radio sports segments as part of the group of affiliated radio station's news programs with on-the- air coverage from the Pocono Mountains in Pennsylvania to the New Jersey and Delaware seashores.
+Later while working in advertising, he served as a columnist for the weekly nationally circulated auto-racing tabloid Illustrated Speedway News based in New York, and founded a small regional magazine in central Pennsylvania featuring commentary and lifestyle articles.

-He wrote a series of magazine articles about a famous 19th century Pennsylvania murder.
-Six men conspired to insure and then murder an old mountain man.
-When it was noticed at their trial that all six defendants had blue eyes, they became known as The Blue Eyed Six.
-Later the magazine articles were combined and published in booklet form that continues to be on sale.
-Ludwig also appears in the Kreider Brothers produced documentary film about the crime.
+He has written novels titled Mexico Road, The Angels & Demons of Hamlin, a true crime book and a biography of an auto racing legend.
+He wrote a series of magazine articles about a famous 19th century Pennsylvania murder known as The Blue Eyed Six.
+Later the magazine articles were combined and published in booklet form.
+Ludwig appears in the Kreider Brothers produced documentary film about the crime.

 Read a newspaper feature story